Skip to contents padding-top: 70px;

 #> user system elapsed

-This example contains 12 commands, so it certainly isn’t short; however, a close look reveals that much of the commands are general and would apply to any set of C3 response curves.
+This example contains 13 commands, so it certainly isn’t short; however, a close look reveals that much of the commands are general and would apply to any set of C3 response curves.
 In fact, only a few parts would need to be modified, such as the list of files to read, the curve identifier, and the value of mesophyll conductance.
 While using PhotoGEA, you are encouraged to copy this example and any others to use as the base of your own scripts; work smarter, not harder!

 Viewing the Results

-Having fit the response curves, it is also possible to view the fits and the extracted parameters.
-For example, we can plot the measured values of net assimilation (black circles), the fitted values of net assimilation (An), and each of the limiting assimilation rates calculated during the fitting procedure: the Rubisco limited rate (Ac), the RuBP regeneration limited rate (Aj), and the triose phosphate utilization limited rate (Ap).
+We can plot the measured values of net assimilation (black circles), the fitted values of net assimilation (An), and each of the limiting assimilation rates calculated during the fitting procedure: the Rubisco limited rate (Ac), the RuBP regeneration limited rate (Aj), and the triose phosphate utilization (TPU) limited rate (Ap).
+This is a basic quality check where we can make sure that the fits make sense and look believable:

 plot_c3_aci_fit(aci_results, 'curve_id', 'Ci', ylim = c(-10, 80))

-Another way to check the quality of the fits is to plot the residuals, which should be randomly distributed:
+Another way to check the overall quality of the fits is to plot the residuals, which should be randomly distributed:

 xyplot(